tuw-robotics/tuw_multi_robot/tuw_rqt_ordermanager/README.md

 A rightclick on the map opens a context menu where you can delete stations.

 # Code overview
-* GraphicVview: subclass of QGraphicsView with panning, zooming, contextmenu
+* GraphicsView: subclass of QGraphicsView with panning, zooming, contextmenu
 * Item{Order,Robot,Station}: subclass of QGraphicsItem and QListWidgetItem so we can have the same object in the list and graphics views.
 Most important is the `paint()` function
 * MapTransformation: deal with transformations of coordinates or poses between ROS map coordinates and QT scene coordinates
 * \*Dialog: gui code for create/edit dialogs